Splines/raspi-captive-portal/README.md

 **I can't connect to the `Splines Raspi AP` WiFi or get thrown out**

-Double check that you've entered the correct password: `splines-raspi`.
+Double check that you've entered the correct password: `splinesraspi`.
 Also, the Raspberry Pi won't provide Internet acceess to you, it will just serve a static HTML page for the game.
 This is why you might get thrown out of the WiFi network.
 If this is the case, there is usually an option to "Use this network without Internet access" (or the like).
 It might also help to disable mobile data.

 **How can I use a "normal" browser when I have to click "Cancel" in the captive portal?**